chmike/securecookie/README.md

 The pizza ordering site checks the secure cookie and it will be authenticated.
 It will assume that the user issued that order.
-When the delevery man rings at the user's door with 10 pizzas in his hand, there will be trouble and no way to know where it came from.
+When the delevery man rings at the user's door with 10 pizzas in his hand, there will be a conflict and no way to know to know who's fault it is.
+Notice how the value 10 associated with the cookie to the ordering request was not signed by the user's browser.

 To avoid this, the solution is to add a way to authenticate the form response.
 This is done by adding a hidden field in the form with a random byte sequence,